Kaustubh-Kaka/projecteuler/README.md

 My solutions to projecteuler

-progress 1-10 done except 8
+progress 1-10 done except 8,
-66 has also been added
+66 has also been added,
-65 has also been added
+65 has also been added,